• Skip to primary navigation

 Jump to Recipe Jump to Video Print Recipe

-Schezwan Fried Rice is a spicy, bold and flavourful one pot dish that you can try for lunch or lunchbox.
-This Schezwan Fried Rice is one of popular recipes in Indo Chinese cuisine.
-I am sure you will love this and make it often.
-Now let us learn to make Schezwan Fried Rice Recipe with step by step pictures and video.
+Schezwan Fried Rice is a spicy and flavorful one pot dish that you can try for lunch or lunchbox.
+This Schezwan Fried Rice is one of the popular recipes in Indo Chinese cuisine.
+Learn to make Schezwan Fried Rice the right way with step by step pictures and video.

 Schezwan Fried Rice is an Indo Chinese recipe.
+I am sure you will love this and make it often.
 When I made schezwan sauce at home I immediately listed down the recipes that I wanted to try using it, hence the line up of Schezwan Recipes.
 I have given alternate if you don’t have homemade schezwan sauce in my notes section so do check it out.

-1 About Schezwan Fried Rice
+• Schezwan Fried Rice Video

-2 Schezwan Fried Rice Ingredients
+• Schezwan Fried Rice Ingredients

-5 Schezwan Fried Rice Recipe Step by Step
+• How to make Schezwan Fried Rice Recipe Step by Step

-6 Expert Tips
+• Expert Tips

-7 Serving & Storage
+• Serving & Storage

 Schezwan / Sichuan / Szechuan is a style of Chinese cuisine originating from Sichuan province in southwestern China.
-Schezwan Sauce has bold flavours, especially the pungency and spiciness resulting from liberal use of garlic and chillies.
+Schezwan Sauce has bold flavors, especially the pungency and spiciness resulting from liberal use of garlic and chillies.
 [Source : Wikipedia].

-Sidedish Recipes which pairs well with fried rice :
+Side dish Recipes which pairs well with fried rice :

 • Gobi Manchurian